 Address Verification System (AVS) Fee

-This merchant service fee is charged to run the AVS to match the address provided with the address registered with the card.
+This merchant fee is charged to run the AVS to match the address provided with the address registered with the card.
 It is charged for every transaction where the AVS is run, even if the transaction is declined.
 This fee should not exceed $0.01 per transaction.
 However, as you can see below, the provider is charging 10 times the true cost.

 Next-Day Funding Fee